calmm-js/partial.lenses.validation/README.md

 The idea is that elements of the validated array are addressed only by their index and it is necessary to keep the rejected elements at their original indices.
-The validated elements are replaced with `null` to make the output less noisy.
+The accepted elements are replaced with `null` to make the output less noisy.

 #### <a id="V-tuple"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-tuple) [`V.tuple(...rules) ~> rules`](#V-tuple) <small><sup>v0.3.0</sup></small>